huaminghuangtw/Evergreen-Notes/Permanent-Notes/Courage is knowing what not to fear.md

 > _“A coward dies a thousand times before his death; but the valiant taste of death but once.” — Julius Caesar_ [^1]

 > _“Bravery does not mean the absence of fear.
 Bravery is learning to continue forward even when you’re terrified.” ― Will Smith, [Will](https://www.goodreads.com/work/quotes/91549698)_

+> _“Courage doesn’t always roar.
+Sometimes courage is the quiet voice at the end of the day whispering, ‘I will try again tomorrow.’” — Mary Anne Radmacher_

 ---